 It’s the great Duran Duran-versus-zombies showdown!

 As with so many of Duran Duran’s best videos, “Night Boat” was directed by Russell Mulcahy.
-It was shot in Antigua simultaneously with their much-celebrated “Rio” video; “Rio,” of course, became a breakout smash hit (and was recently voted The Greatest Music Video Ever by viewers of MTV UK) and kicked the Duran Duran international phenomenon into the highest possible gear, whereas “Night Boat” slipped through the cracks.
+The video, inspired at least in part by Lucio Fulci’s 1979 horror film Zombi 2, was shot in Antigua simultaneously with their much-celebrated “Rio” video; “Rio,” of course, became a breakout smash hit and kicked the Duran Duran international phenomenon into the highest possible gear, whereas “Night Boat” slipped through the cracks.
 I won’t say a word against “Rio”—it’s a bright, splashy, joyous video, and it boosts my spirits every time I see it—but really, folks, which would you rather see: Duran Duran cavorting on a yacht while competing for the attention of a leggy brunette, or Duran Duran getting ambushed by zombies?

 So, “Night Boat”: The boys are vacationing together on a near-deserted Caribbean island.
 In the dialogue-heavy introductory scenes, Roger and John stroll down toward the water, passing various ramshackle structures.
 They’re chattering to themselves and thus fail to pay attention to a dangling radio, which is transmitting an urgent mayday about a strange ship in the area.